How to Create an Instructional Design Portfolio that Makes You Shine

 A Guide for Building an Instructional Design Portfolio

 The examples above are beautiful and interesting, but they did not get built in one night.
 You can also create a great looking portfolio, you just need to decide on a few things before you dive in and start sharing with the world.
-Here are some steps you’ll want to consider before you build your portfolio:

 Step 1: Develop your brand